Workplace Solutions for Reducing Plastic Waste

 Prove product origin and chain of custody with verifiable records.

-• Employees: pick one plastic item to avoid and encourage colleagues to join.
+• Employees: Pick one plastic item to avoid this week (coffee cups, plastic cutlery, etc.) and invite colleagues to join you.

 Every big shift begins with a small step.
-The sooner workplaces embed reuse and accountability into their systems, the sooner plastic waste becomes a thing of the past.
+The sooner workplaces embed reuse and accountability into daily routines, the sooner plastic waste becomes a thing of the past – and meeting new regulations will be just a natural byproduct of good practice.

 Ready to take the next step?
-Explore how Carbon Central can help you monitor materials, suppliers, and waste streams with traceable data, and make plastic reduction more than a pledge.
+Book a call to explore how Carbon Central can help you monitor materials, suppliers, and waste streams with traceable data, and make plastic reduction more than a pledge.